SvenHerbers/XIAM-2NQ/README.md

 ### Top-Top coupling term Hii

 The top–top coupling parameters are implemented by forming symmetrized pairwise products of the single-top operators.
-The operators, or how their matrix representations are put together, is shown for the 2 top case in the table below.
+The operators, or how their matrix representations are put together, are shown for the 2 top case in the table below.

 | `Parameter` | `Operator` |
 |------------|------------|